mongodb/docs-relational-migrator/source/includes/steps-create-mongodb-connection-short.rst

          or :guilabel:`Password` fields blank, Relational Migrator uses the values from the URI.

 #.
-Optionally, in the :guilabel:`Database` field, enter the name of the database to connect to.
+(Optional) In the :guilabel:`Database` field, enter the name of the database to connect to.

 #.
 Enter the :guilabel:`Username` and :guilabel:`Password` to use for authentication.

 #.
-Specify a :guilabel:`Connection name` and optionally an :guilabel:`Environment tag`.
+Specify a :guilabel:`Connection name` and optional :guilabel:`Environment tag`.

 #.
-Optionally, click :guilabel:`Test connection` to confirm that Relational Migrator can establish a connection.
+(Optional) Click :guilabel:`Test connection` to confirm that Relational Migrator can establish a connection.

 #.
 Click :guilabel:`Save`.